-Veni Markovski started working on the Internet in September 1990 by becoming one of the first operators of a FidoNet Bulletin Board System in the capital of Bulgaria - Sofia.
-By 1993 he had founded the second Internet Service Provider in the history of Bulgaria, which later became BOL.BG.
-In 1995, he founded the non-profit Internet Society of Bulgaria, of which he's currently chairman of the Board.
+His Internet career began in September 1990 when he became one of the first operators of a FidoNet Bulletin Board System in Sofia, Bulgaria.
+As the World Wide Web grew from concept to reality, Veni founded the country's second Internet Service Provider in 1993, which became widely known as BOL.
+In 1995, with other like-minded Internet pioneers, he founded the non-profit Internet Society of Bulgaria, of which he's currently chairman of the Board.

-He has served on the Boards of ICANN, the Internet Society, CPSR, Sofia New Symphony Orchestra, and others.
-In 2003 he ran for mayor of Sofia.
-In 2006-2009 Veni Markovski supported the work of the Bulgarian State Agency for Information Technologies and Communications by advising its chairman on international ITC-related issues.
+His deep understanding of Internet issues in the region has made him a valuable advisor to governments, civil society and businesses alike.
+From 2006 to 2009 Veni supported the work of the Bulgarian Governmental Agency for Information Technologies and Communications by advising its chairman on international ICT-related issues.
+For 10 years, he was chair of the Bulgarian President's IT advisory committee, which consisted of Bulgarian IT-experts, and people like Vint Cerf and Esther Dyson, among others.
 He has also been expert to several Bulgarian Parliaments, and is among the contributors to different laws, among them the Telecommunications Act, the Penal Code (computer crimes chapter), the Electronic Document and Digital Signature Law, the Copyright Law, and others.

 Dedicated to public service, he has served on the Boards of ICANN, the Internet Society, CPSR, Sofia New Symphony Orchestra, and others.
 In 2003 he ran for mayor of Sofia.
 An enthusiastic fan of Russian and European history and culture, Veni brings important and historical cultural perspectives to his stakeholder engagement efforts at ICANN.